TERREMEMBER/znbase/docs/content/v2.0/deploy/cdc/use-cdc.md

 showAsideToc: true
 ---

-Use change data capture (CDC) in your YugabyteDB deployments to asynchronously stream data changes to external systems.
-In the sections below, learn how you can use the YugabyteDB CDC connector to send data changes to Apache Kafka or to `stdout`.
+Use change data capture (CDC) in your ZNbaseDB deployments to asynchronously stream data changes to external systems.
+In the sections below, learn how you can use the ZNbaseDB CDC connector to send data changes to Apache Kafka or to `stdout`.

 ## Prerequisites